openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 generateRandomSync(len: number): DataBlob

-Generates a random number of the specified length synchronously.
+Generates a random number of the specified length.
+This API returns the result synchronously.

 **System capability**: SystemCapability.Security.CryptoFramework